carmine560/trading-assistant/README.md

     ('is_recording', 'False', [
         ('press_hotkeys', 'alt, f9'),
         ('sleep', '2'),
-        # Check if recording is currently in progress.
         ('is_recording', 'False', [
             ('speak_text', 'Not recording.')])])]
 # Write a chapter section for FFmpeg metadata.